Alliant Energy Outage Center

 A power surge is a variation in electrical voltage.
 Power surges last less than 1/100th of a second and range in intensity depending on the situation.

-Up to 80% of all power surges originate within the home - when devices with motors shut off or start up, diverting energy to and from other appliances.
+Up to 80% of all power surges originate within the home when devices with motors shut off or start up, diverting energy to and from other appliances.
 Common culprits of internal surges are power tools, refrigerators, printers and hair dryers.
-Smaller "everyday" surges can slowly destroy your expensive electric appliances - a process called "electronic rust."
+These small surges can slowly destroy your expensive electric appliances in a process called "electronic rust."

 External power surges are generally caused by uncontrollable events, such as lightning strikes, animals interfering with electrical equipment, and vehicle accidents with utility poles.
 Large power surges, such as lightning, can instantly ruin your TV, computer and other electronics.